JonathanWilbur/mueller-report/volume1.md

 These authorities would support the view that candidate-related opposition research given to a campaign for the purpose of influencing an election could constitute a contribution to which the foreign-source ban could apply.
-A campaign can be assisted not only by the provision of funds, but also by the provision of derogatory information about an opponent. political campaigns frequently conduct and pay for opposition research.
+A campaign can be assisted not only by the provision of funds, but also by the provision of derogatory information about an opponent.
+Political campaigns frequently conduct and pay for opposition research.
 A foreign entity that engaged in such research and provided resulting information to a campaign could exert a greater effect on an election, and a greater tendency to ingratiate the donor to the candidate, than a gift of money or tangible things